KatarinaSiggelkow/pennchildlanglab.github.io/_posts/talks/2021-01-08-lsa-talk-katie.md

 ---
 title:  "Schuler & Chen (2021) Morphosyntactic variation is preserved, not regularized, when an optional form is rare"
 mathjax: true
-author: katie
+author:
-layout: post
+    - katie
-icon: chalkboard-teacher
+    - yiran
 category: Talk
 ---